 When the data only varies in one direction, a sequential numerical scale is the best choice.
 When your numerical data has a logical breakpoint and the data varies in two directions, a diverging numerical scale is the way to go.

 Finally, there is a difference between stepped or continuous scales.
 With data that is not continuous, but discrete, you should always go for a stepped scale.
 But with continuous data, we can choose what scale we want.
 Choosing a stepped scale for continuous data helps you make your point more clear and lets your readers derive values more easily.
-A continuous scale gives a more nuanced view and allows more interpretation up to the reader.
+A continuous scale gives a more nuanced view and allows more interpretation for the reader.

 Heatmaps as an ingredient